theengineeringco/flow-package-maths/README.md

 ## Example code implementation

-A typical Basic Maths component is made up of 4 things:
+A typical Basic Maths component is made up of 3 things:

 1. Port Definitions
 2. Flow Component Definition
-3. Mathematical Equation (as a function)
-4. Flow Process (as a function)
+3. Flow Process (as a function)

 The port definitions are typically handled as arrays to allow the UI, the component, and the testing to access the names easily. _In many other component libraries the inports and outports are expressed as dicts to allow a name and a type to be assigned.
 All Basic Maths components allow for Ints and Doubles as inputs (or in the case of inherent Array functions, such as Mass_Sum, we allow MdInts and MdDoubles)._